nexy7574/blog/docs/posts/A new site.md

     If you visit <https://git.i-am.nexus/nex/howmuchdoesthesims4cost.lol> for example, you will be redirected to <https://codeberg.org/nexy7574/howmuchdoesthesims4cost.lol>.

-    ~~I do not intend to keep the forgejo server running forever, so do not visit that link in the future.
+    <del>I do not intend to keep the forgejo server running forever, so do not visit that link in the future.
-    If I remember, I will update this post.~~
+    If I remember, I will update this post.</del>

 This also came with another big advantage - codeberg pages.
 Codeberg "recently" (to my knowledge) launched <https://codeberg.page>, which allows